abhi18av/nf-tower-docs-orgs-and-teams/docs/pipeline-schema/overview.md

 In short, the main use of pipeline schema is to describe the structure and validation constraints of your workflow parameters.
 Schemas in general are used to validate parameters before use to prevent software/pipelines failing in unexpected ways at runtime.

 ## Why do you need a schema file for your pipelines or software applications?

-Pipeline schema files in the root of your pipeline (e.g. `nextflow_schema.json`) are used to describe the different paraments used by the workflow and the input parameters that the pipeline accepts.
-They allow automated validation of inputs when running the pipeline and are used to generate command-line help and can be used to build interfaces to launch pipelines.
+Pipeline schema file is used to describe the different paraments used by the Nextflow workflow and the input parameters that the pipeline accepts.

+Nextflow Tower uses this file to automatically generate the pipeline inputs form and validate the user provided parameters in a user friendly way.

-## How can I build my own JSON schema file for my nf-core pipeline?
+## How can I build my own Pipeline schema file for my Nextflow pipelines?

-Manually creating a schema file can be very error-prone, thus, `nf-core` works with a command to collect your pipeline parameters using `nf-core schema build`.
+The pipeline schema is based on [json-schema.org](https://json-schema.org/) syntax, therefore it can be written with a simple text edition, even though can difficult for complex pipelines.

+The [nf-core](https://nf-co.re/) project provides an handy tool that helps writing the schema file by running the `nf-core schema build` command in the pipeline root directoty.

 It collects your pipeline parameters and gives you interactive prompts about any missing or unexpected parameters.
 If no existing schema is found, it will automatically create a JSON schema file for you.

 For more information, please follow [this link](https://nf-co.re/tools/#build-a-pipeline-schema).

 ## How can I individualize or edit the automatically created schema file?

 Once your pipeline schema file has been built with the `nf-core schema build`, the tool can send the schema to the nf-core website so that you can use a [graphical interface](https://nf-co.re/pipeline_schema_builder) to organize and fill in the schema.